 Generally, this type of hearing loss is conductive and is temporary.
 However when the condition occurs over and over again, damage can be caused to the eardrum and the bones of the ear, presenting a longer term problem.

-Otitis Media will often hit a child at a critical time in their development of speech and language, which can present problems for the future, even beyond the time when the condition has improved, which is why we believe a child with otitis media should be pro-actively dealt with, rather than simply left to “grow out” of the condition.
-The first few years of life are especially critical for development of speech and language.
-If a hearing loss exists, a child does not get the full benefit of language learning experiences.
+Otitis Media will often hit a child at a critical time in their development of speech and language, which can present problems for the future, even beyond the time when the condition has improved.
+This is why we believe a child with otitis media should be pro-actively dealt with, rather than simply left to “grow out” of the condition.
+The first few years of life are especially critical for development and if a hearing loss exists, a child does not get the full benefit of language learning experiences.

 Otitis media without infection presents a special problem because symptoms of pain and fever are usually not present.
-Therefore, weeks and even months, years can go by before parents suspect a problem.
+Therefore weeks, months or even years can go by before parents suspect a problem.
 During this time, the child may miss out on some of the information that can influence speech and language development.

 Even if there is no pain or fever, there are other signs you can look for that may indicate chronic or recurring fluid in the ear:

 - Wanting the television or radio louder than usual